matisspetersons-sx/SteelAxis/ReadMe.md

 ## Solution Structure

-The solution has been scaffolded with 8 projects following the Manimp architecture pattern:
+The solution is structured with 8 projects following a clean architecture pattern:

 ```
 SteelAxis/